reactive-streams/reactive-streams-jvm/tck/README.md

 ### Testing Publishers with restricted capabilities

-Some `Publisher`s will not be able to pass through all TCK tests due to some internal or fundamental decissions in their design.
+Some `Publisher`s will not be able to pass through all TCK tests due to some internal or fundamental decisions in their design.
-For example, a `FuturePublisher` can be implemented such that it can only ever `onNext` **exactly once** - this means that it is not possible to run all TCK tests against it, since the tests sometimes require multiple elements to be emitted.
+For example, a `FuturePublisher` can be implemented such that it can only ever `onNext` **exactly once**—this means that it's not possible to run all TCK tests against it since some of them require multiple elements to be emitted.

-In order to allow such restricted capabilities to be tested against the spec's rules, the TCK provides the `maxElementsFromPublisher()` method as means of communicating to the TCK the limited capabilities of the Publisher.
-For example, if a publisher can only ever emit up to `2` elements, tests in the TCK which require more than 2 elements to verify a rule can be skipped.
+In order to allow such `Publisher`s to be tested against the spec's rules, the TCK provides the `maxElementsFromPublisher()` method as means of communicating the limited capabilities of the Publisher.
+For example, if a `Publisher` can only ever emit up to `2` elements, tests in the TCK which require more than 2 elements to verify a rule will be skipped.

-In order to inform the TCK your Publisher is only able to signal up to `2` elements, override the `maxElementsFromPublisher` method like this:
+In order to inform the TCK that the `Publisher` is only able to signal up to `2` elements, override the `maxElementsFromPublisher` method like this:

 ```java
 @Override public long maxElementsFromPublisher() {